chromium/chromium/chrome/android/java/src/org/chromium/chrome/browser/ui/system/README.md

 - Incognito mode switch: The status bar should match the dark toolbar color if the user enters Incognito mode from regular browsing mode.

-- Tab Switcher: The status bar should change to the default color when the user invoked tab switcher, and should change back to website theme/default color with themeless website theme after exiting tab switcher.

 - Scrim: When the user opens an dialog or bottom sheet, a scrim will darken the content, allowing the user to focus on the dialog.
 The status bar color should reflect